Should I Reject This Participant? How to Fairly Identify Low-Quality Research Participants

 Rejections Should Never Come as a Surprise

 It is important that participants understand potential rejection criteria before entering a study.
-Although some kinds of rejections may be based on data that are obviously fraudulent or in clear instances where participants did not complete the task, whenever possible, give very clear instructions to participants to guide them in how you’d like them to complete your HIT.
-Not only will this create an objective standard which workers can aim for, but giving clear instructions is a best practice that will help you get better data.
-For example, if you are collecting data on an open ended HIT, you can set clear criteria for what you consider to be an adequate open-ended response.
-These criteria should be clear in the HIT instructions, and repeated in the study itself.
+Although some kinds of rejections may be based on data that are obviously fraudulent or in clear instances where participants did not complete the task, whenever possible, give very clear instructions to participants to guide them in how you’d like them to complete your survey.
+Not only will this create an objective standard which participants can aim for, but giving clear instructions is a best practice that will help you get better data.
+For example, if you are collecting data on an open-ended question, you can set clear criteria for what you consider to be an adequate open-ended response.
+These criteria should be clear in the instructions.
 For example, you might include a minimum number of words, a minimum number of sentences, and a concrete example of an acceptable response.
-We also recommend giving workers an opportunity to redo the study if that is at all feasible.
-Whenever possible, when submitted work does not meet the study’s criteria you can email workers, explain why they were rejected, and offer an opportunity to try again.
+We also recommend giving participants an opportunity to redo the study if that is at all feasible.
+Whenever possible, when submitted work does not meet the study’s criteria you can contact participants, explain why they were rejected, and offer an opportunity to try again.

 Summary